-Successful workplace campaigns need a strong endorsement from management and labour (where applicable).
+Successful workplace campaigns need a strong endorsement from management and if there are unions, labour (where applicable).
 By agreeing to a campaign, your CEO/senior manager/union leader has already indicated an interest in supporting United Way and our community.
 Encourage them to take an active and visible role in your workplace campaign.
 Some examples may include:

-- Sending a personalized message to each employee encouraging participation - Attending and/or speaking at your events such as launch - Approving the necessary time needed to plan and implement your campaign
+- Sending a personalized message to each employee encouraging participation - Attending and/or speaking at your events such as your internal campaign kick off - Approving the necessary work time needed to plan and implement your campaign